Curse of the Black Sox: The curse: 1920–1958

-The White Sox were dealt a severe blow in 1919 by the Black Sox scandal, with several star players being suspended at a crucial time late in the 1920 season.
+The White Sox were dealt a severe blow in 1919 by the Black Sox scandal, when Comiskey suspended the seven alleged conspirators still on the roster late in the 1920 season (ringleader Chick Gandil only played semipro ball that year).
 Conventional wisdom has it that the Sox were headed for another pennant and championship and that the suspensions knocked them out of the race.
 In reality, the last game for the "Eight Men Out" was September 27, just three games from the end of their season.
 At that point the Sox had won 3 in a row and were sitting at 95–56 with 3 games to play.
 The Cleveland Indians were also in a hot streak, at 94–54 with 6 games to play, and halfway through a four-game sweep of the St. Louis Browns.
 The Indians were just a few percentage points ahead of the White Sox.

 The Indians would close the season with 4 wins and 2 losses, and finish with a 98–56 record.
 The Sox would lose 2 of their final 3 to finish 96–58.
 If the Sox had swept their final series against the Browns and the Indians record stayed the same, the American League would have had its first pennant playoff.
 Even discounting any morale boost the Indians might have received from the news of the Sox players' suspensions, the Sox return to the World Series was by no means ensured, even if there had been no suspensions.
 If they had finished tied, it would be noted that the Indians had won 12 of the clubs' 22 meetings, but the Sox had taken 2 of 3 in their most recent series.

 In any case, the Sox finished in second place, two games behind the Indians, who went on to win (and make some history) in the 1920 World Series.
 However, the New York Yankees, who finished in third place just a game behind the Sox in Babe Ruth's first year with the club, would go on to win the next three American League pennants, starting a dynasty that would be a difficult hurdle for the other AL clubs, including the White Sox, for many decades thereafter.

-With the players' suspensions becoming permanent, the Sox fell to seventh place in 1921.
+With the players' suspensions formalized as bans, the Sox fell to seventh place in 1921.
 It would be the mid-1930s before the team returned to the upper half of the league, and the early 1950s before they became regular contenders again.